amorison/qjobs/README.md

 ## TODO

-This is a list of features I want to add soon.
+This is a list of features I want to add soon, non sorted at all.

 an installation script